 "With travel, there's always a risk," says Jeffrey Kahn, M.D., Director of Infectious Disease at Children's Health℠ and Professor at UT Southwestern.
 "If you're going to travel, the question is how do you reduce that risk as much as possible?"

-Dr. Kahn shares advice on what to consider if you are planning travel during COVID‑19.
+Dr. Kahn shares advice on what to consider and ways to stay safe if you are planning travel during COVID‑19.

 2. Research your destination

 Before you plan a vacation, research your destination to be sure you have current and accurate answers to the following questions:

 - Are the numbers of new COVID‑19 cases going up or down?

 - How many cases do they have there?

 - How many people have been vaccinated?

 - Does this destination require proof of vaccination and/or a negative COVID‑19 test for visitors?

 - Does this destination require a period of quarantine for visitors?